 View this post on Instagram

 Attempting to get out and about in Bristol but not having much luck with the weather!
-But at least I can share this experience with family, friends and fans back home with Vodafone $5 Roaming’ @vodafoneau #TravelFearlessly #vodafoneau #RoamingOn #sponsoredJoin us and contribute
+But at least I can share this experience with family, friends and fans back home with Vodafone $5 Roaming’ @vodafoneau #TravelFearlessly #vodafoneau #RoamingOn #sponsoredJoin us and get a free copy

 For the next six weeks, join hosts Simon Day, Alex Braae and a rotating squad of sloggers, change bowlers and outfielders on The Offspin after each of the New Zealand team’s games.
 With the Black Caps playing all their games at wildly inconvenient overnight times, Simon and Alex will be swapping sleep for cricket, then rolling into the studio to drink Coffee Supreme (proud sponsors of The Offspin) and offer their expert analysis of the World Cup.